DaraSingh/BagShop/README.md

 Welcome to **Premium Bag Shop**, an elegant full-stack web application that showcases a modern e-commerce experience.
 Built with **Node.js, Express, MongoDB, Mongoose, and EJS** along with **Tailwind CSS**, this project demonstrates a complete shopping workflow including product listings, order placements, and owner/admin functionalities.
 ---
+## 🌐 Deployment

+The application is deployed on **Render**.
+You can visit it live here: 👉 [Premium Bag Shop](https://bagshop-wwfk.onrender.com)
+---
+⚠️ **Note:**
+Since the app is hosted on Render’s free tier:
+- It may take up to **1 minute to start** if it has been idle.
+- Render puts the server into **sleep mode after 15 minutes of inactivity**.
+- Please be patient while it wakes up.
+---

 ## ✨ Features